452. Minimum Number of Arrows to Burst Balloons

 - There are several

-number of arrows which are orthogonal to the coordinate axis so that each segment can be shot through by at least onearrow
+segmentson the one-dimensional coordinate axis, find out theminimumnumber of arrows which are orthogonal to the coordinate axis so that each segment can be shot through by at least onearrow.

 Approaches